 We must divest all energy from the Churchwide endeavor until they reflect the needs of humanity at this critical point in history.
 Right now, that means Black liberation.
 Black liberation is collective liberation.

 If the ELCA powers that be don’t listen to us as the people of God, I think it’s time we have a serious conversation about #defundingchurchwide and doing this work ourselves.

 Our leaders in this church have failed us, me included.
 This nation is on the brink and we still can’t recognize evil and respond?
 It’s time we held this church to account.

 Don’t believe me?

 Ask them what happened to the first Black pastor in our tradition here.
 Ask them what they did to our first Black woman Bishop.*

 I have the honor to be this church’s obedient servant.

 Lenny Duncan +

-*Edit- The First Black Woman installed, not elected.
-That dinstinction belongs to another.
+*Edit- The First Black woman installed, not elected.
+That distinction belongs to another.
 But liturgically that makes the original line “correct” with a distinction added for clarity.